SeldonIO/seldon-core/docs-gb/getting-started/cli.md

 ---
-description: >-
-  Learn about installing Seldon command line tool that you can use to manage Seldon Core 2 resources.
+description: Learn how to install and use the Seldon CLI tool for managing Seldon Core 2 resources in non-Kubernetes environments.
+This guide covers installation methods for Linux, macOS ARM, and local builds, including Go dependencies, binary setup, and PATH configuration.
 ---

 # Seldon CLI